 Recently, I needed to count number of times the characters appear inside a specific sentence.
 As I was learning Python at that time, this looked like a perfect opportunity to use it to solve a real problem and it is the focus of this article.
 First, we will use a dictionary to accomplish this task and in the second solution, we will make use of the collections module.

 With excerpts in WordPress, you can have them for both posts and pages, but for pages, the excerpts are disabled by default.
 Even for posts, they can be hidden inside the post editor or they could be disabled all together.
 This article will show you how to fix the issue of missing excerpts and make them visible in posts and how to enable them in the page editor.

-	Recently, while I was working on a Python script, I had a list of string elements and I needed to check if any element of that list was also used as a key in some dictionary.
-In this article, I will show you two solutions for this problem.
+Recently, while I was working on a Python script, I had a dictionary and a list of string elements and I needed to check if any of the element in that list was also used as a key in the dictionary.
+This article will show you two solutions for this problem.
 One will simply use iteration of a for loop, while the other will use Python sets.